There are so many benefits of hobbies for mental health.

 Nothing makes you more relaxed than designing a Zen garden (click the link for a cool tutorial!)

 Considerable research has proven that gardening is good for mental health.
-And little wonder, between the flowers, the fresh air, and getting your hands dirty, there are lots of reasons why gardening is one of the best hobbies for happiness.
+And little wonder.
+The flowers.
+The fresh air.
+Getting your hands dirty.
+There are lots of reasons why gardening is one of the best hobbies for happiness.

 For starters, looking after plants is similar to looking after pets.
 It’s a responsibility.
 Something to care for.